 He doesn’t think he saw any aliens, but he did end up with some weird marks on his right hand.
 There were three of them; they made up a triangle.
 He said they felt “like a burn that wouldn’t heal” — and that ever since this experience, he feels like he’s being watched at all times.

-(There are a lot of super interesting stories in the full Vice piece, by the way— including one from a young woman who broke up with her boyfriend after he wouldn't wake up during her experience.
+There are a lot of super interesting stories in the full Vice piece, by the way— including one from a young woman who broke up with her boyfriend after he wouldn't wake up during her experience.
 And, I mean, to be fair, "Failed to help prevent my alleged alien abduction" sounds like a legit reason to break up with someone.
-Head on over there for more.)

 5. “YOU CAN’T UNDERSTAND”

 The AskReddit thread this story appeared in had only a few comments; indeed, this submission makes up the bulk of the thread.
 It’s long — this is just an excerpt — so head on over to Ask Reddit to read the whole thing.
 Suffice it to say that the alleged aliens in this one did not appear to come in peace.

 6. “I Knew Something Was Terribly Wrong With My Body"

 This interview with Travis Walton — whose story is both one of the most infamous and frequently contested alleged alien abduction cases — is from 2014.
 Walton was working as a lumberjack in Arizona’s Sitgreaves National Forest in 1975 when he and six coworkers allegedly witnessed a flying saucer descend upon them.
 Walton said that when he approached it, he was knocked to the ground by a beam of light emanating from the saucer and woke up in a room that looked like some sort of a hospital environment.
 He was found by the highway five days later.